vikrampawar/book-highlights/pages/enterprise-api-management.md

 The practice of managing two separate, coherent modes of IT delivery, one focused on stability and the other on agility.
 Mode 1 is traditional and sequential, emphasizing safety and accuracy.
 Mode 2 is exploratory and nonlinear, emphasizing agility and speed. ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/cc30b2d2-948c-4e2f-a45d-4aac44f7e150.xhtml#8727de8b-151b-4463-ba08-4c6db7069ad1))

+## APIs to monetize on information assets

+APIs, on the other hand, are better suited to providing insight about how/by who/when/why information is being accessed, therefore giving the business the ability to make better use of information to, for example, determine which assets have better capital potential. ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/9ed3eed4-a822-4d96-a3dd-6be15104eb64.xhtml#48868027-6921-45d4-a9b2-aeef0972ed70))

 [> Home](../README.md)